pilot2254/contrast-bot/IMPORTANT_INFO.md

 3. Install dependencies with `npm install`
 4. Initialize the database with `npm run init-db`
 5. Build the project with `npm run build`
-6. Deploy commands with `npm run deploy`
+6. Deploy commands with `npm run deploy` (deploys slash commands only)
 7. Start the bot with `npm start`

 ## Environment Variables